sabertazimi/awesome-notes/notes/web/react/reactBasicNotes.md

   return new Selector(value.get);
 }

-// This hook will re-render whenever the supplied `Stateful` value changes.
+// This hook will re-render whenever supplied `Stateful` value changes.
 // It can be used with `Selector` or `Atom`. export function useCoiledValue<T>(value: Stateful<T>): T {
   const [, updateState] = useState({});